 “Sure enough, they started to drop and when you get the hot hand, that’s a pretty good feeling,” said Rehkow, who hit nine of his final 10 shots.

-The run gave CV a 35-26 lead and though U-Hi would get within five at the quarter, the Bears were on their way to the title.
-Central Valley led by as many as 14 before closing it out at the free throw line.
+The run gave CV a 35-26 lead.
+Though U-Hi would get within five at the quarter, the Bears were on their way to the title.
+Central Valley led by as many as 14 before closing it out at the free-throw line.

 As his teammates stood in line waiting to cut their piece of history, Rehkow was asked about the family’s success this season.